feifanz/LinkedinCrawler/README.md

 *notice: Crawler may trigger the linkedin verification mechanism.
 To solve this problem, you can set your own account at        parameters.py, and run 'python /LinkedinCrawler/server/crawler/verify.py' to simulate the verification process, and restart the Crawler.
 If it still doesn't work, you need login the Linkedin account at browser, and pass the robotic test.

-# Cluster module, location
+# Cluster module
-locate at '/LinkedinCrawler/server/cluster'
+Location: '/LinkedinCrawler/server/cluster'
+'/LinkedinCrawler/server/static/userinfo_demo.csv' stores data used for cluster

 1. Use k-means algorithm to cluster the data, there are two ways to choose features:
    - The number of job description, he number of connection
    - The text content of job description, use TF-IDF deal with it